madfam-io/plinto/docs/DEPLOYMENT.md

 **Time to Deploy**: 30-60 minutes (basic) | 2-4 hours (production-ready) **Difficulty**: Intermediate to Advanced

-This guide covers deploying Plinto authentication platform to production environments with Docker, Kubernetes, and cloud providers.
+This guide covers deploying Janua authentication platform to production environments with Docker, Kubernetes, and cloud providers.

 ---